alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 I would avoid annotating every method, forcing every dependency into parameters, or turning clear imperative code into function confetti.

-Effects belong in C# programs.
+Effects belong in programs.
 They belong in the parts of the program where the caller expects interaction with the world.

 Pure methods and effectful methods make different promises.
 Pure methods are value-like.
 Effectful methods are interaction-like.
 Both are useful, and they preserve different caller assumptions.